la2050/archive/_projects/2016/mindset-reset-shifting-school-culture-coaching-educators-in-mindful-instruction-and-practice.md

   In 2050, LA is known as the tipping point of dynamic mindful learning and instruction across the global education community!
-project_image_2: 5938228555741-team91.png
-empty_column_1: ''
 organization_name: Pedagogics Coaching Group
 organization_website: pedagogicscg.com
-organization_name_2: Pedagogics Coaching Group
-organization_activity: >-
-  An instructional coaching service for educators in the Greater LA area providing support to those striving to create a successful school culture and desiring to grow in instructional effectiveness.
-ein: ''

 ---